land-of-apps/django-k8s-template/README.md

 there are two options here:

 - build locally and push to docker hub

+Run `REPOSITORY_URL="petecheslock" ./create-push-docker.sh`
+to push the containers to dockerhub

 - build locally and use it

 the correct way is to build and push to docker hub but as we may be some restrictions just build and use it.